cyberark/conjur-spring-boot-sdk/README.md

 ## Limitations

-The Spring Boot integration does not support creating, deleting, or updating secrets.
+The Conjur Spring Boot Plugin does not support creating, deleting, or updating secrets.

 ## Maven Configuration